 Superconformal algebras may be viewed as natural super-extensions of the Virasoro algebra and have been playing a fundamental role in string theory and conformal field theory.
 In \cite{KL} Kac and van de Leur gave a mathematically rigorous definition of a superconformal algebra as follows: (a) it is a $\Z$-graded complex Lie superalgebra, (b) it is graded simple, (c) the dimensions of its graded spaces are uniformly bounded.
 Furthermore, it contains the Virasoro algebra as a graded subalgebra.
-The main examples of superconformal algebras are Cartan families of linearly compact Lie superalgebras.
-In \cite{Ka}, Kac classified all physical superconformal algebras: namely, the $N = 0$ (Virasoro), $N = 1$ (Neveu-Schwarz), $N = 2, 3$ and $4$ superconformal algebras, the superalgebra $W(2)$ of all vector fields on the $N=2$ supercircle, and a new superalgebra $CK(6)$.

-Representation theory for superconformal algebras has been the subject of intensive study (see \cite{D, IK1,KL}, etc.).
-It is an important and challenging problem to give complete classifications of simple weight modules with finite dimensional weight spaces for superconformal algebras.
-In \cite{CP}, all simple unitary weight modules with finite dimensional weight spaces over the $N=1$ superconformal algebra were classified, which includes highest and lowest weight modules.
-A complete classification for the $N=1$ superconformal algebra was given by Su in \cite{S0}.
-However, the complicated computations in the proofs make it extremely difficult to follow.
+In \cite{Ka1}, Kac classified all physical superconformal algebras: namely, the $N = 0$ (Virasoro), $N = 1$ (Neveu-Schwarz), $N = 2, 3$ and $4$ superconformal algebras, the superalgebra $W(2)$ of all vector fields on the $N=2$ supercircle, and a new superalgebra $CK(6)$.
+Representation theory of superconformal algebras has been the subject of intensive study (see \cite{D, IK1,KL}, etc.).
+It is a challenging problem to give complete classifications of simple weight modules with finite-dimensional weight spaces for superconformal algebras.
+In \cite{CP}, all simple unitary weight modules with finite-dimensional weight spaces over the $N=1$ superconformal algebra were classified, which include highest and lowest weight modules.
+A complete classification for the $N=1$ superconformal algebra was given by Su in \cite{S0} (also see \cite{CLL, CL}).
 Such modules (also named graded modules here) for superconformal algebras were also studied in \cite{MZe}, where some cuspidal (also named uniformly bounded) modules were constructed.
 The problem of classifying such simple modules over superconformal algebras turns out to be more subtle.